Methodology

 Data source

-Bill Owl uses Critical Information Summary (CIS) documents published by internet providers.
-These are standardised, regulatory-required documents that contain plan pricing, speeds, and terms.
+- Critical Information Summary (CIS) documents — standardised, regulatory-required documents published by internet providers.
+These contain verified plan pricing, speeds, and terms.
+CIS documents are our trusted baseline for plan facts.

-- We collect CIS documents directly from provider websites
+- We collect data directly from provider websites and CIS documents

 - Our coverage depends on CIS availability and freshness